codefresh-io/cap-docs.codefresh.io/_docs/integration/image-enrichment-overview.md

 Image enrichment is a crucial part of the CI/CD process, adding to the quality of deployments.
-Image enrichment exposes metadata, feature requests, pull requests, and logs as part of the application's deployment, providing a holistic view of the deployment, making it easier to track actions and identify root cause of failures.
+Image enrichment exposes metadata such as feature requests, pull requests, and logs as part of the application's deployment, providing a holistic view of the deployment, and making it easier to track actions and identify root cause of failures.

-With Codefresh you can enjoy the full benefits of GitOps, with and without CI.
-Integrating Codefresh with the CI tool or platform you are using for your automated workflows, brings in the information for image enrichment.
-The integration is simple and easy to configure, and the mechanism relies on the integration name to
+With Codefresh you can enjoy the full benefits of GitOps, with and without continuous integration (CI).
+Integrating Codefresh with the CI tool or platform you use brings the enrichment information for the image.
+The integration mechanism is simple and easy to configure.
+The key benefit is that the mechanism relies on the integration name to retrieve the information.

 Existing pipelines in Codefresh are not affected by the new integrations, avoiding the need to migrate or convert pipelines.